-This proposed project would involve repairing and improving, to an American with Disabilities Act (ADA) standard, an existing trail (Jeff Friend Trail) on Bon Secour National Wildlife Refuge (NWR).
-The NWR is located on the Gulf Coast, 8 miles west of the city of Gulf Shores, Alabama, in Baldwin and Mobile counties.
-This aged boardwalk and gravel trail would be repaired and improved to ensure safe public access and to enhance the quality of visitor experience.
-An observation platform would also be constructed along the trail, and two handicapped parking spaces would be widened to better accommodate visitors.
+This project will involve repairing and improving, to an American with Disabilities Act (ADA) standard, an existing trail (Jeff Friend Trail) on Bon Secour National Wildlife Refuge (BSNWR).
+The BSNWR is located on the Gulf Coast, 8 miles west of the city of Gulf Shores, Alabama, in Baldwin and Mobile counties.
+This aged boardwalk and gravel trail will be repaired and improved to ensure safe public access and to enhance the quality of visitor experience.
+An observation platform will also be constructed along the trail, and two handicapped parking spaces will be widened to better accommodate visitors.
 The project is not expected to significantly increase visitation, but rather to provide a safe and enhanced experience for visitors to the Refuge.